dotnet/arcade/Documentation/Validation/OSOBValidation.md

 **What kinds of functionality will be tested**:

+Are the correct VMs being created, meaning, is the VM that is created in this scaleset the one that was defined to be created?

 ### Test Scaleset

 **How it will be tested**:

+May need to employ telemetry to test this functionality

 **What kinds of functionality will be tested**:

+Do these function as expected when an upgrade image is deployed?

+Ensure that work is going to new images even if old images still exist in the queue.

 ## OSOB Improvements
 The OSOB improvements are covered in detailed [here](../OSOB/OSOBImprovementsWorkPlan.md)